bbaral09/mytestrepo/README.md

 2. Confgure Cisco CSR

 # Pre-Requisites
 The following steps should be performed in order listed here.
+These instructions will deploy an architecture that looks like:

 ## Deploy Cisco VPC, CSR instance and VPN attachment
 1. Deploy Cisco VPC using the transit-pa-ciscovpc.json ( See Resources section below for the parameters )
 2. Deploy the Cisco CSR instance using the transit-pa-csr ( See Resources section below for parameters )
 3. Deploy the VPN attachment using the VPNAttachment.json ( See Resources section below for the parameters )

+## Cisco CSR necessary manual configuration

+1. Configure the IPSEC VPN tunnel with the TGW
+2. Configure the NAT for egress traffic

 ## TGW necessary manual configuration